Addiction Treatment for Massachusetts College Students

 Another aspect of addiction treatment is prevention.
 Most college campuses have programs and services to help minimize alcohol and drug abuse.

-- The University of Massachusetts Boston, as well as many other colleges and universities in Massachusetts, require all incoming students to take an alcohol and drug education class, such as AlcoholEdu and/or Haven, an online course pertaining to the safe use of alcohol and drug safety.
-Many also offer the CHOICES program, which is provided through one or two 90-minute classes designed to inform students on alcohol abuse and allow them to make their own personal decisions regarding alcohol consumption.
+- The University of Massachusetts Boston, as well as many other colleges and universities in Massachusetts, require all incoming students to take an online alcohol and drug course on the safe use of alcohol and drug safety.

 - Harvard University runs the DAPA (Drug and Alcohol Peer Advisors) program, which helps peers connect with mentors who can answer questions related to drug and alcohol use and provide education and information designed to minimize substance abuse.